globallyunique/beyond-data-mesh/beyond-data-mesh.md

+[TOC]

 # Beyond Data Mesh

+## Introduction

 Data Mesh[^data-mesh-intro] is a major advance over past architectures.
 However, it's the beginning, not the end of where we need to go to enable the business.
-Data Mesh is about 1) finding the right boundaries around apps and data and 2) putting stable access in place at those boundaries via different types of APIs.
+Data Mesh is about 1) finding the right boundaries around applications and data and 2) putting stable access in place at those boundaries via different types of APIs.
 This article discusses a next generation approach to finding the right boundaries and then enabling the business to access the domain and operate inside it.
 The picture below sets the context we'll cover:

 - The left side shows the core of the standard data mesh architecture of nodes in a data mesh with APIs for access.[^original-article]
-- The right side looks at a single data mesh node, its APIs, and the apps and data inside the boundary.
-We'll build details on the right side throughtout the article.
+- The right side looks at a single data mesh node, its APIs, and the applications and data inside the boundary.
+We'll build details on the right side throughout the article.

   [^original-article]: This picture is is copied from the original article on data mesh: [Data Mesh Principles and Logical Architecture](https://martinfowler.com/articles/data-mesh-principles.html).